MaedahBatool/pudl/README.md

 2. CSS: Sass to CSS conversion, error catching, Autoprefixing and CSS minification.
 3. Watches files for changes in CSS.
 4. Corrects the line endings.
-5. InjectCSS instead of browser page reload
+5. InjectCSS instead of browser page reload.
 6. Sends message notification to you.
 7. Prevents pipe breaking caused by errors.